Scientific Name

 Toxicity of Euphorbia stenoclada

 E. stenoclada produces a white milky sap that is toxic and can cause irritation to the skin and eyes.
-Therefore, it is best to keep your plant away from children and pets.
+Therefore, keeping your plant away from children and pets is best.

 Links